 - A. Substitutions are allowed at any time that the ball is dead, but games must not be delayed by them.
-Each substitute shall be in uniform and ready for play with flags in position. - B. Substitutions used with the obvious attempt to confuse or deceive the opposing team will result in an unsportsmanlike conduct penalty. - C. Substitutions in Co-Rec play must be male-for-male and female-for-female. - 9.
+Each substitute shall be in uniform and ready for play with flags in position. - B. Substitutions used with the obvious attempt to confuse or deceive the opposing team will result in an unsportsmanlike conduct penalty. - 9.
 A half may be extended by an untimed down when, during the last timed down, there was a foul by either team and the penalty is accepted, there was a double foul, there was an inadvertent whistle, or there was a touchdown scored.